LukasGamard/YACRAF-calculator/README.md

 pip install numpy
 ```

 Make sure the Python installation is not outdated.
 The known minimum requirement is Python 3.7, where 3.10 was used during the program's development.
+You may also need to update NumPy if you get an error related to it when booting the program.

 ## How to use